bobobobo88/securitybot/README.md

 - `/invites` - Check your invite count
 - `/leaderboard` - View points leaderboard
 - `/scan` - Scan all members for verification status (Admin only)
+- `/inviteboard` - Display invite leaderboard in tracker channel (Admin only)

 ## Features in Detail